elbuenmitch/new-digi-map/README.md

 - **Multi-Element Drag and Drop**: Select multiple elements and drag them as a group
 - **Overlap Prevention**: Elements cannot overlap, with automatic notifications when conflicts occur
 - **Mouse Wheel Zoom**: Zoom in/out using the mouse wheel directly on the canvas
+- **Database Integration**: Save and load floor plans from Supabase database
+- **Metadata Display**: Shows centercode and floor information when a map is loaded
+- **Background Image Support**: Upload background images for tracing or reference
+- **Element Type Management**: Edit properties of element types affecting all instances

 ## Main Usage